 Book Sales and Signings

-All books will be available for purchase at the Festival, at Browseabout Books in Rehoboth, and at Biblion in Lewes.
-There will also be a ticketed event that will include a book with the price of admission.
-Want to read them in advance?
-You can check them out at your local library pending availability, with many of these books available for check out at Lewes Public Library.
+All books are available for purchase at the Festival, at Browseabout Books in Rehoboth, and at Biblion in Lewes.
+The ticketed keynote also includes a signed book with the price of admission.
+Want to read a Festival author’s book in advance?
+The History Book Festival buys all Festival books for the Delaware Public Library System.

 The Royal Art of Poison, 2018 Author